SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 * Firefox 3.0, 3.5, 3.6, 4.0, 5.0, 6, 7
 * Opera 11.5+
 * HtmlUnit 2.9
-* Android -- 2.3+ on devices.
-Planned support is for 4.0 "Ice Cream Sandwich".
-We still need to confirm present support for emulators.
+* Android -- 2.3+ for phones and tablets (devices & emulators)
-* iOS 3 & 4
+* iOS 3+ for phones (devices & emulators) and 3.2+ for tablets (devices & emulators)

+*Note:  At the time of writing there is an emulator bug with Android 2.3 that prevents the driver from working properly on device emulators.
+However, it works fine on tablet emulators and real devices.*

 Selenium 1.0 and Selenium-RC.